miffynijntje/reproducible-research_homework/README.md

 Q5)
 - 13 columns, and 35 rows including the titles
-- other questions answered with code in question5_answers.R file in this repo
+- other questions answered with code in question5_answers.R file in this repo.
+Link: https://github.com/miffynijntje/reproducible-research_homework/blob/main/question-5-data/question5answers.R

 BONUS